qaamos/react-portfolio/README.md

-# This is my résumé, made in React.js
+# This is my résumé/home page, made with React.js and Material UI

 Libraries/packages used: create-react-app, react-router-dom, material-ui.

+Check it out at aamos.me